Monadic Programs

 conditioned = condition(program, {"y": observed_y})

-Product Domains and Outputs
+Product domains and outputs

 For multiple domain inputs, stack along the feature dimension:

-program f : (X * Y) -> Z
+program f(x_val, y_val) : (X * Y) -> Z

-draw z ~ g(x_val, y_val)
+z <- g(x_val, y_val)

 return z

+The bare-identifier parameters x_val, y_val name the projections of the product domain.
 Internally, the domain tensor is reshaped to match.

-Integration with DSL
+Integration with the DSL

-object X : 3
+object X : FinSet 3

-object Y : 4
+object Y : FinSet 4

 program my_prog : X -> Y

-draw mu ~ LogitNormal(0, 1)
+sample mu <- LogitNormal(0, 1)

-draw x ~ Normal(mu, 1)
+sample x <- Normal(mu, 1)

 return x

-output my_prog
+export my_prog

 into a MonadicProgram instance that can be trained.
+The full DSL surface for programs lives in DSL Programs and Let-Expressions.